Motor Control Panel

 - The AC drive controller unit shall be protected against short circuits between output phases, between output phases and ground, on the internal power supplies.

-- Upon loss of the analog process follower reference signal, the AC drive shall be programmable to fault and freewheel stop, ramp stop, fast stop, stop without trip, automatically restart, run at last speed, or maintain a user-defined low speed setting.
+- Upon loss of the analog process follower reference signal, the AC drive shall be programmable to a fault and freewheel stop, ramp stop, fast stop, stop without the trip, automatically restart, run at last speed, or maintain a user-defined low-speed setting.

 Graphic Display Terminal Interface

 - The AC drive model number, torque type, software revision number, horsepower, output current, motor frequency, and motor voltage shall all be listed on the drive identification display as viewed on the graphic display terminal.

 - Pilot devices shall be industrial-rated [22mm] [30mm] type control operators and used independently of the keypad display.
 Software assignments for control inputs and outputs to operate factory-supplied controls shall be pre-configured from the factory.
 The following basic controls shall be provided: